naugtur/safe-memory-cache/README.md

 - Is lightweight and has trivial API
 - Can't be broken by a malicious key (`__proto__`)
-- Can't be affected by modifications to native prototypes
 - Limits the number of items without the use of `delete` (and no memory leaks caused by `delete`), plays well with garbage collector.
-But also doesn't drop the whole cache when full, frees up gradually
+But also **doesn't drop the whole cache when full, frees up gradually**
 - Doesn't waste your eventloop ticks with timeouts set to remove single items from cache, but still deletes oldest items first

 ## Usage

 ```
-var safeMemoryCache = require('safe-memory-cache')
+var {safeMemoryCache} = require('safe-memory-cache')
 var cache = safeMemoryCache(options)

 cache.set("key1","value1")